 But remember, not all debts are bad.
 Some debts are actually good debts.
 Read our article where we compare the differences between good debt versus bad debt.

 Be wary of bad debts

 A sound personal finance advice but often taken for granted is to avoid accumulating debts.
-Just because you have easy access to cash through personal loans or cash advances, it doesn’t mean you have to acquire debt.
+Just because you have easy access to cash through personal loans or cash advances, it does not mean you have to acquire debt.

 Remove that perception.
 It will only lead you to financial ruin.
 Instead, you need to have consciousness on bad debts.
-Bailing out of debt is never easy and maddening especially when you’re paying for a bad debt.
+Bailing out of debt is never easy and maddening especially when you are paying for a bad debt.

-10 ways to avoid getting into a bad debt
+How to avoid getting into a bad debt?